brandtkeller/home-lab/README.md

 ## Notes and Current Thoughts

 - Rename infrastructure to production
+  - will need a new certificate for BB
 - Update DNS to reflect
 - Re-provision a fresh rke2 cluster
 - Investigate kube-VIP for node comms loadbalancing